arianeborges/arianeborges/README.md

 ! ‍mobile frontend developer actively using react native ! love frontend and tech;
-! currently learning and practicing a lot of redux and typescript;
+! currently learning and practising a lot of react, redux and typescript;
 ! currently working on my personal project: booklog - book tracker app
 ```